pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-backend-app.md

 ## Support HTTPS

-The Elm-Time web host supports HTTPS.
+The Pine web host supports HTTPS.
 Thanks to the [`FluffySpoon.AspNet.LetsEncrypt`](https://github.com/ffMathy/FluffySpoon.AspNet.LetsEncrypt) project, it can automatically get an SSL certificate from [Let's Encrypt](https://letsencrypt.org/).
 To configure this, add a `letsEncryptOptions` property to the `web-service.json` file as follows:
 ```json
 {
     "letsEncryptOptions": {